-This mode is implemented by Wait For Interrupt/Wait For Event (WFI/WFE) command built in the Arm processor.
+- WFI scenario: The idle mode is implemented by Wait For Interrupt/Wait For Event (WFI/WFE) command built in the Arm processor.
 When the WFI/WFE command is called, the program counter (PC) points to the address of the WFI/WFE command; when an interrupt request (IRQ) or event occurs and CPU wakes up, the PC points to the next command and subsequent commands are executed.
-The system detects the use of peripherals/Bluetooth subsystem/Timer and decides whether to enter this mode.

-Sleep mode
+The system detects the use of peripherals/Bluetooth subsystem/Timer and decides whether to choose this scenario. - SRPG scenario: The power consumption can be further reduced in the state retention power gating (SRPG) mode by calling the SRPG command, based on the WFI/WFE command.
+After the SRPG command is called, the MCU subsystem will be powered off to reduce power consumption.
+When an AON IRQ or a Bluetooth LE IRQ occurs, the MCU subsystem will be powered on and woken up.
+The system detects the use of peripherals/Bluetooth subsystem/Timer and decides whether to choose this scenario. - Sleep mode